 “The average person has to fall back to, ‘What is my tolerance for risk?’” says Johnson.
 “It’s well established in academic research that different people have different tolerances for risk.”

 Personal preference isn’t the only variable.
-Risk tolerance can shift with economic cycles, too.
-In an episode of “All in the Family,” Archie Bunker burned his mortgage after he paid it off.
-Archie was old enough to remember the Great Depression, and he adjusted his risk tolerance accordingly.
-Today’s generations are accustomed to low mortgage rates, and they’re more comfortable owing money on an asset that usually appreciates.
+Risk tolerance can shift with economic cycles and personal experience, too.
+In an episode of “All in the Family,” Archie Bunker burned his mortgage papers after he paid off the loan, for example.
+Archie was old enough to remember the Great Depression, when millions of people had their homes foreclosed upon, and his comfort level with debt reflected those memories.

-While proponents of debt and debt haters have divergent views on home equity, they agree on the basics of building wealth.
-Both sides eschew credit card debt, suggest building emergency savings accounts with at least six months’ of living expenses and urge investing for retirement.
+While proponents of debt and debt-haters have divergent views on using home equity, they agree on the basics of building wealth.
+Both sides eschew credit card debt, suggest building emergency accounts able to cover at least six months’ worth of living expenses and urge investing for retirement.